jonathan-vella/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/README.md

 At the end of this workshop, you will be able to leverage the existing enterprise scale architectures, build your own as well as understand how to establish policy-driven governance.
 ---
 ## Prerequisites
-### Before attending please review the requirements (self-paced online courses, certifications, Azure subscription) for this module are listed [here](https://github.com/jonathan-vella/CAF-Expert-Learning-Path/blob/main/agenda-and-requirements.md).
+### Before attending please review the requirements (self-paced online courses, certifications, Azure subscription) for this module listed [here](https://github.com/jonathan-vella/CAF-Expert-Learning-Path/blob/main/agenda-and-requirements.md).
 ---
 ## Agenda